Beinsezii/ompl/README.md

 ## F.A.Q.
 Question|Answer
 ---|---
-Can you add support for my strange and unusual use-case?|OMPL isn't designed in any way to stream Spotify/show synchronized lyrics/etc. Use [quodlibet](https://quodlibet.readthedocs.io/en/latest/) or [foobar2000](https://www.foobar2000.org/), they both have similar layouts to OMPL
+Can you add support for my strange and unusual use-case?|OMPL isn't designed in any way to stream Spotify/show synchronized lyrics/etc. Try [quodlibet](https://quodlibet.readthedocs.io/en/latest/) or [foobar2000](https://www.foobar2000.org/), they both have similar layouts to OMPL
 Can you change X functionality to be more like existing standards?|Maybe.
 Create an Issue with a good reason for the change, and ideally a source showing the standard implementation
-Where is the configuration file?|In your heart.
-Every configurable setting is exposed by the CLI, so simply create a shortcut wherever you want and load up the command line flags.
+Where is the configuration file?|Every configurable setting is exposed by the CLI.
+Create a shortcut wherever you want and add the command line flags.
 If something *isn't* available through CLI in some way, create an Issue

 ## SECRET KNOWLEDGE
 * Left click on a filter's tagstring to invert the selection
 * Right click on a filter's tagstring to clear the selection
-* Right click and drag to [de]highlight many filter items
+* Right click and drag to select many items
 * The symbols on the bottom of filter/sorter panes are buttons for move<- add<- edit remove add-> move->
 * Middle click a pane to highlight it without selecting anything
 * Right click in the queue to select a track without playing it